Cho So-hyun: Tottenham Hotspur

 On 28 January 2021, Cho joined the FA WSL side Tottenham Hotspur on loan for the remainder of the 2020–21 season, with an option to make the loan permanent.
 With her men's counterpart Son Heung-min already at the club, it gave Spurs the rare distinction of having both the men's and women's South Korean national team captains at one club.

 Spurs announced Cho had officially signed for the club on 2 July 2021.
 She scored her first goal for Spurs and her first ever goal in England on 17 November 2021 in their League Cup tie against Watford.

 Birmingham City

 On 14 September 2023, Cho joined Women's Championship club Birmingham City, signing a one-year contract with an option for another season.
 In March 2024, the club announced that Cho had signed a one-year contract extension.

 Return to Suwon

 In July 2025, Cho signed a contract with Suwon FC Women (formerly known as Suwon FMC) and returned to the club where her footballing career began.

+Halifax Tides

+On 11 February 2026, Cho signed for Canadian Northern Super League side Halifax Tides FC ahead of the 2026 season.